 Benefits of Using Loofah as Mulch

 Loofah mulch offers numerous advantages for sustainable gardening, making it an attractive alternative to traditional mulching materials like wood chips or straw.
+Understanding these benefits helps explain why mulching in permaculture systems often incorporates natural fibers like loofah.

 - 100% Biodegradable: Loofah is a natural plant fiber that breaks down completely without leaving synthetic residues